hayzedDev/Guess-My-Number-Game/readme.md

 A simple game where users can guess a random number.

-Can be played at https...
+Can be played at https://guess-number-hayzed.netlify.app/

 Created by hayzedDev😁😁😊